A short story encapsulating Mercury's experience as he works across the ages.

 “Try me."

 Joy, confusion, rage, hope and a hundred other emotions coursed through him as he realized his predicament.
 Fresh waves of inspiration and insight mocked visceral reality: he was a homeless man in an emotional breakdown, wrapping himself around a museum piece.
-He fought to hold himself together, but there was no holding back the giggling.
+He fought to keep himself together, but there was no holding back the giggling.
 When he finally broke free from waves of surreality, he realized he didn't know how long he'd been staring into the guard's dark brown eyes.
 The tragedy of his current life flooded in, allowing him to compose himself.
 He took a long, deep breath as his hand explored the polished leg.

 “No, dude.
 Seriously.
 It’s…it’s not even…” And once again waves of story and imagery smashed down on him.

 His eyes locked on the statue just before they turned him into the hallway.
 It was then the young man saw that his real work had only just begun, and he radiated sheer joy.
+"What a fool!" thought one of the security guards.

-“I’m finally free!” he yelled.
+“What a ride!” yelled the young man.
 Inside, the museum’s patrons exchanged glances, mocking him as they kept one ear toward the parking lot.
 They heard his voice one last time before the slam of a van door cut him off.

 The First Visitor